late2game/ttools2/docs/kerning editor manual/kerningEditorManual.md

 ## 1. Editor components
 1. **The kerning view and its display options**.
 This view displays the sequence of glyph provided by the texts in each opened font.
-Its appereance is controlled by the display option checkboxess in the lower left corner of the user interface
+Its appereance is controlled by the display option checkboxes in the lower left corner of the user interface

 	![alt text](images/kerningView.png "The kerning view and its display options")